 – There are more than 7000 edible species in the plant kingdom alone.
 Imagine that!
 Think about what you eat during the week.
 Every Monday.
 You often eat the same, but here there’s actually 7000 items to choose from.

 Mads Kleppe is the head sommelier of Noma and the only Norwegian in the front of house.
 He is as passionate about drinking natural wines as René is about eating natural ingredients.
-To prepare for Noma Australia, he visited some of the best natural winemakers in Australia, but there was unfortunately not so many of them.
+To prepare for Noma Australia, he visited some of the best natural winemakers in Australia, but there were unfortunately not so many of them.
 Although this continent is one of the world’s largest wine exporters, the production is heavily dominated by industrially produced wines.
 Natural wines are often misunderstood.
 In fact, the idea is simply to go back in time to the traditional vineyard practices and winemaking techniques.
 Where no chemicals are added to the wine and you only get the honest flavor of the grapes and terroirs.
 Since Mads didn’t find large enough volumes of sparkling wines from a single producer, he had to make a substitute in cooperation with a local brewer.
 That’s how they came up with Snakebite, which is actually a cheap drink usually consisting of 50% lager and 50% cider.
 Noma made it their way, though, and it tasted insanely good.

 Although I’ve only been to Noma in Copenhagen twice, it was like seeing old friends again when I entered Noma Australia before lunch.
 That’s how friendly and accommodating they are.
 Noma employees truly live by the words of managing director Peter Kreiner: